CLASSES

 Michael Trittipo

 Michael Trittipo studied second-language teaching theory and methods at the University of Minnesota (for teaching ESL) and the Defense Language Institute (where he taught French 2019-2020).
 The DLI also happens to be where he first learned Czech as a soldier during the Cold War, with zero background.
 (You can learn it as an adult, too!)
-He maintains it with reading and listening, and occasional months at one of the Czech “summer schools,” where he follows a “no-English” rule.
-He looks forward to helping you begin to learn this wonderful language.
+He maintains it with reading and listening, and occasional months at one of the Czech “summer schools.”
+He looks forward to his second year of teaching this wonderful language.

 Tess Dajc